mary-perret-1986/kerry-perret.github.io/content/posts/0-blogging_a-brand-new-start.md

 - No poetic or lyrical stuff (unless the post is an exercice of style on its own).
 - Avoid acronyms whenever possible (except if already defined elsewhere in the post, or widely well-known).
 - No private joke of references.
-- Avoid emojis if I do not them helpful in highlighting some things.
+- Avoid emojis if they are not helpful in highlighting particular .
   - In my experience, emojis are often misused and misunderstood.
   - This is particularly true for emojis that convey emotions, like "😏", "😉", "😆", "😅", "🤐", "😏", "🙄", "🫣", "🤨", "😠", "🥹", "😣", "😖", "😞", "😡", "🤬", "😤", 🤷‍♀️", etc. (some of which I was still using extensively myself till a couple of days ago).
   - Words just like emojis, can also suffer from the same indirection (e.g., very local or personal usage), but clearly not to the same extent and dictionaries can help bringing people on the same page, i.e., non-personal definitions.